Returns for someone who has died

 You’ll need their business records if the deceased ran their own business or rented out property.

-Contact HMRC’s Bereavement helpline if you need help completing a return for someone who has died or if you can’t find their records.
+Contact HMRC’s Bereavement helpline if you need help completing a return for someone who has died or if you cannot find their records.

 You can hire a professional (such as an accountant) to help you submit a tax return on behalf of the deceased.